pedohorse/lifeblood/docs/source/installation.rst

 on those extra machines.

-In this simplest case you will probably run scheduler, a worker pool and viewer on the main machine, while extra machines will only run workers.
+In this simplest case you will probably run scheduler, a worker pool and viewer on the main machine, while extra machines will only run worker pools.

 Check :ref:`overview <overview-scheduler>` to learn basic components of Lifeblood